Charted Depth Symbols Every Skipper Needs to Know

 Contour Line Secrets

-Depths are written in numbers divisible by 6.
+Depths along contour lines are often written in numbers divisible by 6 on US charts that show feet or fathoms (numbers divisible by 5 are used on International charts that show meters along the curve).
 For example, the line closest to shore might be 6 feet, the next line 12 feet, the next 18 feet, and so forth (illustration 1).
 But never assume that contour lines follow a consecutive pattern of 6 foot increments.

-For example, in illustration 2, the contour lines jump from 18 feet to 30 feet to 36 feet.
+Note in illustration 2 how the contour lines jump from 18 feet to 30 feet to 36 feet.
 Study your navigational chart to decipher the depth information.

 Contour Circle Secrets